 These platforms offer a visual interface on which the integrations of different applications can be mapped easily and without code.
 The whole system works via APIs.

 The former are general-purpose (or even low-code) no-code tools based on iPaaS platforms.
 They are perfectly suited to optimising processes and workflows and increasing productivity in general.
-They are therefore aimed at people with no coding skills.
+They are designed for people with no coding skills.

 Examples